The Wandering Islands: Notes

 "He was talked into publishing his first book in 1956 when two young printers who had inherited a printing press wrote and told him of some fine paper they had acquired.
 They would print a book if he would provide the manuscript.
 He did and The Wandering Islands was born."

+The full text of the collection is available on the Poetry Library website.

 Critical reception

 In a retrospective of A. D. Hope's work originally published in The Times Literary Supplement, Clive James wrote: "The first collection of poems by A.D.
 Hope, The Wandering Islands, belatedly appeared in 1955, and consolidated the position he had already established as the leading Australian poet of his time.
 The book had to appear belatedly (Hope was already 48) because if it had appeared much earlier its author might have been prosecuted.
 Australia was still a censored country and several of Hope's poems dared to mention the particularities of sexual intercourse.
 Without his air of authority, Hope might never have got his book into the shops before old age supervened.
 But an air of authority was what he had.
 He spoke from on high.
 His vocabulary was of the present, but it had the past in it, transparent a long way down.
 And it was all sent forward like a wave by his magisterial sense of rhythm."